scumabo/AI-for-Trading/README.md

 * Learn the [importance of outliers](Notes/2-Breakout-strategy/outliers.md) and how to detect them.
 Learn about methods designed to handle outliers.

 * Learn about [regression](Notes/2-Breakout-strategy/regression.md), and related statistical tools that pre-process data before regression analysis.
-See how regression relates to trading and other more advanced methods.
+Learn commonly-used [time series](Notes/2-Breakout-strategy/time_series.md) models.

 * Learn about stock [volatility](Notes/2-Breakout-strategy/volatility.md), and how the GARCH model analysis volatility.
 See how volatility is used in equity trading.